44mira/ouroboros/README.md

 ## Installation

-Simply clone this repository and (optionally) add the Lua executable to your `PATH`.
+Clone this repository and (optionally) add the Lua executable to your `PATH`.

 ```bash
 git clone https://github.com/44mira/ouroboros.git